Dimtemp/PowerShell-training/105-the-many-faces-of-Select-Object.md

 # The many faces of Select-Object
+The Select-Object command is one of the most popular commands in Powershell.
+It can be used in four different ways.
+Let's take a look in each of them.

 ## Task 1: Selecting properties
 1. Run the following command to view all processes with a name that start with **w**.
 This should produce a short list.